mlesniak/mlesniak.github.io/content/articles/software-architecture-book.md

 ## (3) Modularity

-Modularity is an organizing principle; goood Modularity is an implicit architecture characteristic.
+Modularity is an organizing principle; good Modularity is an implicit architecture characteristic.

 Definition: **Modularity** describes a logical grouping of related code.